February 26 incident

-The February 26 incident (二・二六事件, Ni Ni-Roku Jiken) was an attempted coup d'état in the Empire of Japan on 26 February 1936.
+The February 26 incident (二・二六事件, Ni Ni-Roku Jiken), also known as the 2–26 incident, was an attempted coup d'état in the Empire of Japan on 26 February 1936.
 It was organized by a group of young Imperial Japanese Army (IJA) officers with the goal of purging the government and military leadership of their factional rivals and ideological opponents.

-Although the rebels succeeded in assassinating several leading officials (including two former prime ministers) and in occupying the government center of Tokyo, they failed to assassinate Prime Minister Keisuke Okada or secure control of the Imperial Palace.
+Although the rebels succeeded in assassinating several leading officials (including two former prime ministers) and in occupying the government center of Tokyo, they failed to assassinate Prime Minister Okada Keisuke or secure control of the Imperial Palace.
 Their supporters in the army made attempts to capitalize on their actions, but divisions within the military, combined with Imperial anger at the coup, meant they were unable to achieve a change of government.
 Facing overwhelming opposition as the army moved against them, the rebels surrendered on 29 February.

 Unlike earlier examples of political violence by young officers, the coup attempt had severe consequences.
 After a series of closed trials, 19 of the uprising's leaders were executed for mutiny and another 40 were imprisoned.
 The radical Kōdōha faction lost its influence within the army, while the military, now free from infighting, increased its control over the civilian government, which had been severely weakened by the assassination of key moderate and liberal-minded leaders.